-China’s Great Wall West China Bank is the first bank in China to establish a Women in Business program.
+China’s Great Wall China Bank was the first bank in China to establish a Women in Business program.

 Established in 1998, Great Wall China Bank is the only privately held bank in the City of Deyang.
 Its strategic goal is to develop innovative products and services for small and medium enterprises (SMEs) and micro enterprises, as well as Deyang’s rural and urban residents, with a special focus on women.
 The bank provides a variety of products in its more than 40 branches, including loans for laid-off workers, student loans, mutual-guaranteed loans for SMEs and micro-enterprise loans.
 With an asset base of US$8.8 billion and deposits of US$5.7 billion, the bank has received a number of awards and recognitions from the Chinese banking regulator and the Chinese Banking Authority for its services, including Most Innovative Financial Institution of the Year and Top 100 Joint-stock Commercial Bank of China.